factorial-io/scotty/docs/content/architecture.md

 can't interact with them.
 You can use the cli-command `app:adopt` to make the app compatible with scotty.

+### Blueprints

+Owned apps can adopt blueprints to provide additional functionality.
+Blueprints store common tasks to execute on certain events like `app:create`, `app:run` or `app:destroy`.

+These scripts are stored in the `blueprints`-directory of scotty.
+The scripts are executed in the running service container of the app.
+Common tasks could be for example runnint the deploy command for drupal applications, or clearing the cache for other apps.

+Blueprints can be provided when create in a new app via `app:create`.

 ## Server-Architecture

 Scotty traverses a dedicated folder on the server to find possible apps.
 If